MikeShepard/SQLPSX/readme.txt

 ** NOTE: You must have SMO installed to run the SQLPSX, SMO is installed with SQL Server Management Studio *** ** Powershell 2.0 is required **
 Installer installation
-1. Unzip SQLPSX_V2_Install.zip
-2. Run 32 or 64 bit installer
+* Run SQLPSX.msi installer

 Manual installation
+1. Unblock zip file
-1. Copy all Modules to $env:psmodulepath directory and Script files to any directory.
+2. Copy all Modules to $env:psmodulepath directory and Script files to any directory.

+Using Modules
-2. Run import-module
+1. Run import-module
-    2a.
-Import the master module sqlpsx
+    1a.
+Import the master module sqlpsx (modify sqlpsx.psm1 as needed) import-module sqlpsx
-        import-module sqlpsx
-    2b.
+    1b.
 Or import individual modules
         import-module SQLServer
         import-module Agent
         import-module Repl